lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 {: #Fig-NoACKModeRcv title='Receiver State Machine for the No ACK Mode'}

-### The Window mode
+### The Window modes
 The jumping window protocol is using two windows alternatively 0 and 1.
 The FCN to all-0 fragment means that the window is over and allows to switch from one window to another.
 The FCN to all-1 fragment indicates that it is the last fragment and there will not be another window.

 In all the cases, the sender may not have to send all the fragments contained in the window.
-To ease FN reconstruction from FCN, it is recommended to send  sequentially all the fragments on a window and for all non-terminating window to fill entirely the window based on the size of the bitmap.
+To ease FN (fragment number) reconstruction from FCN, it is recommended to send sequentially all the fragments on a window and for all non-terminating window to fill entirely the window. if the size of the bitmap the receiver will generate can be sent on a single frame based on the size of the bitmap.
 The receiver will generate the bitmap and it will be sent in a single frame.

 If the bitmap cannot be sent in one frame or for the last window, first FCN should be set to the lowest possible value.